 Whether your child is in high school or college, you want them to finish the school year strong.
-But, if they haven’t been giving in their all up to this point, or if some unforeseen circumstances impacted their them, the idea of being able to improve their grades may seem impossible.
+But, if they haven’t been giving in their all up to this point, or if some unforeseen circumstances impacted them, the idea of being able to improve grades may seem impossible.
 Luckily, that simply isn’t the case.

 In fact, most students have plenty of time to bring their grades up, especially if their teachers or professors are open to a few of the ideas below.
 However, even if they aren’t, there are still methods that apply.

 So, before your student assumes there is nothing they can do, here are a few tips they can begin using today.
-With enough effort and dedication, there may still be some time to see an improvement and, maybe, in a significant one.
-So let's talk about how to improve grades last minute.
+With enough effort and dedication, there may still be some time to see an improvement and, maybe, a significant one.
+So let’s talk about how to improve grades last minute.